-GUADALUPE FESCUE RESCUE: Guadalupe fescue is listed as an endangered grass in the U.S and is a species of conservation concern in Mexico.
-A binational effort has been initiated by partners in the U.S. (University of Maine at Farmington, Wesleyan University, CT, Sul Ross State University, TX, U.S. Fish and Wildlife Service and Big Bend National Park) and Mexico (Comisión Nacional de Áreas Naturales Protegidas, Coahuila and Universidad Nacional Autónoma Antonio Narro, Coahuila) to assess and attempt augmentation of Guadalupe fescue populations.
+GUADALUPE FESCUE: Guadalupe fescue is listed as an endangered grass in the U.S and is a species of conservation concern in Mexico.
+A binational effort has been initiated by partners in the U.S. (University of Maine at Farmington, Wesleyan University, CT, Sul Ross State University, TX, U.S. Fish and Wildlife Service and Big Bend National Park) and Mexico (Comisión Nacional de Áreas Naturales Protegidas, Coahuila and Universidad Nacional Autónoma Antonio Narro, Coahuila) to assess and augment Guadalupe fescue populations.
 Project activities include developing a reintroduction plan; surveying for new and monitoring known populations; collecting seed for extant populations to conserve in seedbanks; and determining efficacy of augmenting known populations.
+The South Rim 4 Fire in Big Bend National Park in 2021 presented a unique opportunity to assess the impact of fire on Guadalupe fescue populations.
+Fire initially decreased the number of plants in 2022 but survival in subsequent years was not impacted.
+However, seed fill is sporadic.

-Populations in Big Bend National Park and Coahuila have been monitored to assess population sizes and reproductive output.
-Two new populations in Mexico have been located since 2021 and seeds from both countries have been collected.
+Two new populations in Mexico have been located and seeds from both countries have been collected.
 Germination studies began in 2019 and continue to present challenges but plants have been propagated and outplanted into known populations in Big Bend National Park and Coahuila.
-The South Rim 4 Fire in Big Bend National Park in 2021 presented a unique opportunity to assess the impact of fire on Guadalupe fescue populations.
+Survival of these two augmentations is mixed, possibly due to difference in access/watering and record-breaking temperatures in Texas.